xuejmnet/easy-query-doc/src/en/prop/enum-prop.md

 Interface  | Function
 ---  | ---
-EnumValueAutoConverter  | Supports enum type global application to properties without `ValueConverter` annotation (as long as the corresponding apply method returns true), using this interface does not require adding `Column(conversion=xxxx.class)`
+ValueAutoConverter  | Supports enum type global application to properties without `ValueConverter` annotation (as long as the corresponding apply method returns true), using this interface does not require adding `Column(conversion=xxxx.class)`
 \<TProperty>  | Object property type
 \<TProvider>  | Java type corresponding to the database